cailyn-baksh/esoterix/README.md

-# BF/M
+# Esoterix

-BrainFuck/Monitor.
-A 32-bit OS for the Raspberry Pi which only runs brainfuck.
+A 32-bit OS for the Raspberry Pi which only runs esoteric programming languages.

 ## Objectives